-Collaborating with the NYU Steinhardt School of Culture, Education, and Human Development, NYU Shanghai has launched a new Master of Arts program in TESOL (Teaching English to Speakers of Other Languages), offering a unique opportunity to study in both Shanghai and New York City.
+NYU Shanghai has launched a new Master of Arts program in TESOL (Teaching English to Speakers of Other Languages) in collaboration with the NYU Steinhardt School of Culture, Education, and Human Development, offering students a unique opportunity to study in both Shanghai and New York City.

 The joint program adds to NYU Shanghai’s growing number of graduate degree offerings.
-Like NYU Shanghai’s existing global Master of Social Work program, jointly offered with the NYU Silver School of Social Work, and Shanghai-track PhD program, jointly offered with the NYU Graduate School of Arts & Science, the TESOL program leverages NYU Shanghai’s unparalleled platform for research and study in China along with the resources of the NYU global network to provide an incomparable cross-continental experience for students.
+The TESOL program, like NYU Shanghai’s global Master of Social Work program, jointly offered with the NYU Silver School of Social Work, and Shanghai-track PhD program, jointly offered with the NYU Graduate School of Arts & Science, leverages NYU Shanghai’s unparalleled platform for research and study in China along with the resources of the NYU global network to provide an incomparable cross-continental experience for students.

-What are the goals for the new MA program in TESOL?
+What are the goals for the MA program in TESOL?